jg925/ece3400_2019-team10/milestones/milestone1.md

 made with tape on a black background.
 We chose to use two line sensors, and attached them as close to the ground as possible near the front of the robot.
 We made sure to space them apart so that they were a bit more than the width of the tape apart.
-You can see our placement in the photo below.
+You can see our placement in the photo below; the sensors are attached to the extenders on either side of the ball bearing.

 <p align="center">
   <img src="https://pages.github.coecis.cornell.edu/jg925/ece3400-2019-team10/milestones/teamphoto.jpg" height="420" width="360">